The Heart, Soul & Spirit of Our Mission

 When Member Congregations choose a new campaign, an Issue Team is formed.
 This team, made up of 10-15 leaders with special knowledge or passion for the issue, creates the campaign strategy, plans events, and leads public action to impact change.

 The Policy and Organizing Committee (POC) is the decision-making body that represents the Congregations and Board of CRS.
-POC guides and supports the work of the Policy and Organizing Departments and establishes the priorities for our campaign work.
-POC is not responsible for day to day management of campaigns, but rather seeks to support and advise staff and managerial leadership as they advance our Platform for Renewal, as voted on by our congregational members.
+The POC guides and supports the work of the Policy and Organizing Departments and establishes the priorities for our campaign work.
+The POC is not responsible for day to day management of campaigns, but rather seeks to support and advise staff and managerial leadership as they advance our Platform for Renewal, as voted on by our congregational members.